CMS Emergency Preparedness Requirements for

 Develop a plan based on a risk assessment using an “all hazards” approach, which is an integrated approach focusing on capacities and capabilities critical to preparedness for a full spectrum of emergencies and disasters.
 The plan must be updated annually.

-SafePlans’ ERIP system streamlines the emergency plan development process.
-With ERIP, plans are easier to complete and maintain.
-Plans are accessible via secure Internet, print and the ERIP mobile app.
+SafePlans’ ERIP system streamlines the emergency plan development process for Ambulatory Sugical Centers.
+With ERIP, plans are easier to complete and maintain, especially since plans are accessible via secure Internet, in pdf files for downloading and printing, and the ERIP mobile app.

 Requirement: Policies and Procedures

 Develop and implement policies and procedures based on the emergency plan, risk assessment, and communication plan which must be reviewed and updated at least annually.
 System to track on-duty staff & sheltered patients during the emergency.